Thopterek/kathleen_booth_asm/README.md

 MIT Performance engineering on [youtube](https://www.youtube.com/watch?v=wt7a5BOztuM&list=PLUl4u3cNGP63VIBQVWguXxZZi0566y7Wf&index=5).

+Flat assembeler documentation for CPP preference style [manual](https://flatassembler.net/docs.php?article=manual).

+And instruction reference for x86/amd64 as a group of [IS](https://www.felixcloutier.com/x86/).

 #### If you have more great resources I would love to add them

 Thank you for your time and hopefully it will also help you